top of page

 da78i8u1.png

-Fervently dedicated to fieldwork, discovery, and fusing art with science, my life’s mission—as a scholar and person—rests in understanding how our beautifully complex world all fits together, what makes it tick, and how to proactively conserve the landscapes of the past for the sake of the future through heritage science and cultural resource management.
+Fervently dedicated to fieldwork, discovery, and fusing art with science, my life’s mission as a scholar and person rests in understanding how our beautifully complex world fits together, what makes it tick, and how to proactively conserve the landscapes of the past for the sake of the future.
 By maintaining an active and contributing role in each arena, my career is built upon passionately bridging the rift between education, policy, and scientific research.

 Small insect on mud-filled tafoni